 National jobs report

 Real time jobs report data summary.
-Figures are based on the latest data provided by the Bureau of Labor Statistics (BLS.gov).
+Figures are based on the latest data provided by the Bureau of Labor Statistics (BLS).
 All jobs numbers are for non-farm employment.

 2 minutes